 In upflow position with side return inlet(s), leveling legs may be used.
 See Fig. 24.
-Install field-supplied, 5/16 x 1-1/2 in.
-(8 x 38 mm) (max) corrosion-resistant machine bolts, washers and nuts.
+Install field-supplied, $5/16 \ge 1-1/2$ in.
+(8 $\ge 38$ mm) (max) corrosion-resistant machine bolts, washers and nuts.

 NOTE: Bottom closure must be used when leveling legs are used.
 It may be necessary to remove and reinstall bottom closure panel to install leveling legs.
-To remove bottom closure panel, see Fig. 22 and 23.
+To remove bottom closure panel, see Fig. 22 or 23.